 We do not currently have a formal hedging program to mitigate Novra's exposure to foreign currency risk; however, management may speculate on the foreign currency trend and enter into derivative financial instruments.
-Unrealized gains or losses on outstanding foreign currency derivative contracts (e.g. futures, forwards, swaps) are reflected in the Consolidated Statements of Operations and Comprehensive Income (Loss) based on currency rates as at the date of the Statements of Consolidated Financial Position.
+Unrealized gains or losses on outstanding foreign currency derivative contracts (e.g. futures, forwards, swaps) are reflected in the

+Consolidated Statements of Operations and Comprehensive Income (Loss) based on currency rates as at the date of the Statements of Consolidated Financial Position.

-At December 31, 2016 and 2015, we had no outstanding foreign currency derivative contracts.
+At December 31, 2017 we had the following outstanding foreign currency derivative contracts (2016- none).